codedragon/code_reviews/slides.md

-# A general term to describe any unexpected problem with hardware or software.
+# General term to describe any unexpected problem with hardware or software.